Madhya Pradesh Seeks CBI Probe Into Dowry Death Case

 The family raised grave objections regarding reports that an individual currently out on bail allegedly utilised official judicial office premises to interact with the media and issue statements targeting Twisha.

-Navnidhi Sharma, the father of the late Twisha Sharma, also submitted an urgent constitutional representation to Madhya Pradesh Governor Mangubhai C Patel seeking an immediate administrative review regarding the continuation of Giribala Singh in her quasi-judicial office, as she is associated with the state's Consumer Dispute Redressal Commission.
+Navnidhi Sharma, the father of the late Twisha, also submitted an urgent constitutional representation to Madhya Pradesh Governor Mangubhai C Patel seeking an immediate administrative review regarding the continuation of Giribala Singh in her quasi-judicial office, as she is associated with the state's Consumer Dispute Redressal Commission.

 "The medico-legal observations recorded within the FIR itself further note that the provisional post-mortem opinion refers to 'death due to antemortem hanging by ligature' and additionally notes 'multiple antemortem injuries possible by blunt force over other parts of the body.'